fluent/fluentd-docs-gitbook/developer/api-plugin-base.md

 #### `.config_set_default(name, default_value)`

-Sets the default value of parameter specified by `name`.
+Sets the default value of the parameter specified by `name`.
 If the default value already exists, it raises `ArgumentError`.

-- `name`: The name of parameter.
+- `name`: The name of the parameter.
 - `default_value`: Default value of the parameter.

 Code Example: